botaothomaszhao/pkus-xny-ultra/README.md

 ## No Warranty & License
 This software is provided "as is", without warranty of any kind.
 See the [LICENSE](LICENSE) file (GPL v3.0) for details.
 Use at your own risk.

 The software is developed, tested, and distributed beforehand for Insiders users on **Tampermonkey on Microsoft Edge** on Android devices.
 The software is theoretically able to run on any modern browsers as long as similar user scripts management extensions are installed.
-However, we do not guarantee its liability, and please make sure you know what you are doing if you are using other platforms.
+However, we do not guarantee its liability, and please make sure you know what you are doing if you are using the software on other platforms.